arejula27/arejula27.github.io/content/blog/goth-package.md

 ---
 external: false
 draft: false
-title: Authenticating with Goth package
+title: Authenticating in Golang webs with Goth package
 description: Learn how to authenticate users in web applications using the Goth package and Echo framework in Golang.
 This package  provides a simple API for authentication in many providers, including Google, GitHub, and Facebook.
 date: 2024-05-24
 ---